Home

 Note that the output of the cmake command is a normal Visual Studio solution file, Darknet.sln.
 If you are a software developer who regularly uses the Visual Studio GUI instead of msbuild.exe to build projects, you can ignore the command-line and load the Darknet project in Visual Studio.

 You should now have this file you can run: C:\src\Darknet\build\src-cli\Release\darknet.exe.
-Run this to test: C:\src\Darknet\build\src-cli\Release\darknet.exe version.
+Run this to test: C:\src\Darknet\build\src-cli\Release\darknet.exe --version.

 To correctly install Darknet, the libraries, the include files, and the necessary DLLs, run the NSIS installation wizard that was built in the last step.
-See the file darknet-VERSION.exe in the build directory.
+See the file darknet-<INSERT-VERSION-YOU-BUILT-HERE>-win64.exe in the build directory.
 For example:

 Installing the NSIS installation package will: